 2. Selecting a local liaison who has the experience, knowledge, skills, and attitude to perform effectively in the position; and

 3. Ensuring the local liaison has the time, authority, and support to carry out his or her responsibilities.

-By describing a set of steps to orient new local liaisons to their position, this brief will assist with understanding the responsibilities of the position; becoming familiar with procedures and resources for serving homeless students in their LEA; determining where to target time and effort; and identifying resources and support for becoming an effective homeless liaison.
-The brief also includes information on and links to helpful resources.
+This NCHE brief assists new local liaisons with: understanding the responsibilities of the local liaison position, becoming familiar with procedures and resources for serving homeless students in their LEA, determining where to target their time and effort, and identifying resources and support for becoming an effective local liaison.

 Local homeless education liaisons are Local Educational Agency (LEA) staff responsible for ensuring the identification, school enrollment, attendance, and opportunities for academic success of students in homeless situations.
 Some of these activities may be performed by the local liaison himself or herself, while others are accomplished by coordinating the efforts of other staff.
 National evaluations have found that local liaisons are an important factor contributing to the success of a school district’s homeless education program; therefore, the McKinney-Vento Act now requires every LEA to appoint a local homeless education liaison and specifies his or her legal responsibilities.
 Local liaisons play a critical role in stabilizing students and promoting academic achievement at the individual, school, and district level.

 A Homeless Educator’s Sourcebook Perspectives on Educating Children and Youth in Highly Mobile and Homeless Situations

 What School District Administrators Should Know Aboutthe Educational Rights of Children and Youth Displaced by Disasters

 This brief explains key aspects of the legislation, particularly as it relates to students affected by natural disasters.

 What Relief Agencies Should Know About the Educational Rights of Children and Youth Displaced by Disaster